It is all in the file: Approval of Maximum Tariffs

 Even before the tariff application, Permit Holders must present to the Commission, for approval, the proposal of Terms and Conditions (T&C).
 The T&C define the scope of the services, rights, and obligations of both Permit Holder and users.
 In consequence, the T&C are the rule book for the Permit Holder in front of the market as a whole and its users.

-In Talanza, we advise Permit Holders and interested firms in the definition of tariff structures and the design of Terms and Conditions, from the regulatory perspective.
+From a regulatory and economic perspective, in Talanza we advise Permit Holders and interested firms in the proper definition of their tariff structures (for new projects or five-year updates), and also, in the design of Terms and Conditions that are aligned with the regulation as well as with the interests of the firm.

 Daniela Flores oversees the tailoring of midstream and downstream regulatory compliance schemes.
 Her areas or expertise include analysis of natural gas and liquids markets as well as first-hand experience on the implementation of procedures to guarantee not only regulatory compliance but also assure supply, demand and infrastructure review for a comprehensive advice in each of our clients' energy projects.